Applications

 )Calling Another App From Your Application

-Use App when executable app code needs to call another configured app as
+Use the generated App client when executable app code needs to call another

-part of the same request.
-The caller must declare the
+configured app as part of the same request.
+Open it with the request-scoped

-subject, credential context, and permission ceiling for the nested call.
+preserves the original subject, credential context, and permission ceiling for

 apps: